-Water supply piping used in the Victaulic VortexTM system shall have a minimum working pressure rating of 175 psi/12.1 Bar and shall meet or exceed standards specified in NFPA 770.
+Water supply piping used in the Victaulic Vortex[TM] system shall have a minimum working pressure rating of 175 psi/12.1 Bar and shall meet or exceed standards specified in NFPA 770.

-Water supply piping may be copper tubing, stainless steel pipe, and/ or PVDF.
+Water supply piping may be copper tubing or stainless steel pipe.
 Copper tubing wall thickness may be Type K, L, or M. The water pipe connection from the water flow control cartridge to the hybrid emitter shall be copper tubing or stainless steel tubing that is sized appropriately for flow and delivery time.
-Alternative piping materials, including non-metallic (ABS, CPVC), may be used in accordance with the pipe manufacturer's listings and/or specifications, provided that the pipe is protected from external damage and allowed by the AHJ and all applicable codes.